AlexChalakov/awesome-generative-ai-companies/readme.md

 Fundraised $9.3MM according to [Crunchbase](https://www.crunchbase.com/organization/outplay) and [DealRoom](https://app.dealroom.co/companies/outplay_1)

-- [Quattr](https://www.quattr.com) - "Supercharge your brand’s online visibility by knowing what's holding it back.
+- [Quattr](https://www.quattr.com) - "Supercharge your brand's online visibility by knowing what's holding it back.
 Our SEO concierges manage your SEO platform and help you strategize growth.
 Time is revenue.
 Automate 30+ manual SEO tasks.
 Prioritize based on predicted growth.
 Turn search performance into your revenue engine."

 Fundraised $7.1MM according to [Crunchbase](https://www.crunchbase.com/organization/quattr-inc) and [DealRoom](https://app.dealroom.co/companies/quattr)

 - [Demandwell](https://www.demandwell.com) - "The Ultimate Solution to Drive Demand in Search.
-We’ve combined personalized coaching and support with software automation and AI for a better SEO experience.
-Demandwell’s tech-enabled services help you drive demand faster and grow like a weed with search engine optimized content."
+We've combined personalized coaching and support with software automation and AI for a better SEO experience.
+Demandwell's tech-enabled services help you drive demand faster and grow like a weed with search engine optimized content."

 Fundraised $5MM according to [Crunchbase](https://www.crunchbase.com/organization/demandwell) and [DealRoom](https://app.dealroom.co/companies/demandwell)

-- [Durable]() - "The AI website builder that generates an entire website with images and copy in seconds."
+- [Durable](https://durable.co) - "The AI website builder that generates an entire website with images and copy in seconds."

 Fundraised $6.2MM according to [Pitchbook](https://pitchbook.com/profiles/company/494198-65#overview)